 It’s a tough time to be a business leader.

-That’s where workforce planning and analytics come in.
+That’s where workforce planning analytics comes in.

-What is workforce planning and analytics?
+What are workforce planning analytics?

 To better understand how workforce planning and analytics work, it helps to take a quick look at the individual components.